table of content

 • Junior Posters: 6′ x 12′

-Most billboard campaigns run for at least four weeks.
-Longer durations are recommended for better brand recall and more consistent exposure.
-Campaign length should align with your marketing goals and available budget.
+Most billboard campaigns run for a minimum of four weeks.
+Longer durations improve brand recall and deliver more consistent exposure.
+Campaign length should align with your marketing objectives and overall budget.

 Yes.
-Billboard advertising is effective for small businesses looking to boost local visibility.
-Options like Junior Posters or strategically placed standard billboards can deliver high ROI in targeted areas without overspending.
+Billboards are an effective local advertising option for small businesses.
+Junior Posters and strategically placed standard boards can deliver strong ROI in targeted areas without requiring a large budget.

-How Can I Measure the Effectiveness of a Billboard Campaign?
+How do I measure the effectiveness of a billboard campaign?

-Track billboard performance by monitoring increases in website visits, promo code redemptions, social media mentions, or store traffic.
-Including QR codes, vanity URLs, or geotargeted messaging helps capture campaign impact more directly.
+Track performance by monitoring increases in website traffic, promo code redemptions, social media mentions, or in-store foot traffic.
+Adding QR codes, vanity URLs, or geotargeted messaging to your creative makes it easier to directly attribute results to your billboard spend.

-Billboards offer 24/7 visibility in high-traffic areas, are immune to ad blockers, and deliver continuous exposure to broad audiences.
-Unlike digital or print, outdoor media makes your message part of the physical landscape—boosting trust and memorability.
+Billboards deliver 24/7 visibility in high-traffic locations, can’t be blocked by ad blockers, and provide continuous exposure to broad audiences.
+As part of the physical environment, outdoor advertising builds brand trust and memorability in ways digital formats often can’t replicate.

 Billboard Advertising Examples